Murcia: By tram

+The Murcia tram is managed by Tranvimur.
+As of 2024, 17.5 km of line were available.
+Line 1 runs from the Espinardo Campus of the University of Murcia to the Estadio Nueva Condomina, with a central stop at Plaza Circular in the city center.
+An additional line, Line 1B, extends from the neighborhood of Espinardo to the Catholic University of Saint Anthony and the Los Jerónimos area.

 By train

 Train connections are provided by Renfe.
 Murcia has a railway station called Murcia del Carmen, located in the neighbourhood of the same name on the Chinchilla–Cartagena railway.
 Several long-distance lines link the city with Madrid, through Albacete, as well as Valencia, and Catalonia up to Montpellier in France.
 Murcia is also the center of a local network.
 The line C-1 connects the city to Alicante, and the line C-2 connects Murcia to Alcantarilla, Lorca and Águilas.
 It also has a regional line connecting it to Cartagena and a medium-range linea to Valencia and Zaragoza.

 Healthcare

 The hospitals and other public primary healthcare centers belong to the Murcian Healthcare Service.
 There are three public hospitals in Murcia: